shawngraham/digh5000/schedule.md

 ## October 1st

 Introduction - my own DH journey and what it shows about the continuing evolution of the field.
 Why are you here?
 What are you after?
 What do you want from DH?
 My goals for this class, your goals for this class, assessment, and building just to see if it works.
 Habits of mind that lead to DH success.
 Code, Coding, and Sitting with 'I don't know - yet'.
 StudioDH and turning our work inside-out.
 Setting up Topical Deep Dives and Adding to the Resource Page.

-## October 15th

-Building a Digital Research Environment and Why That Matters in DH / issues of replicability, reproducibility / tools are never neutral
+DIGH5800 & Studio DH.

 [Obsidian](https://obsidian.md) and why you might want to use it